 - Being around people who are still abusing marijuana.

-- Having strong cravings to use.
+- Having strong cravings to use marijuana.

-- Having unhealthy coping skills.
+- Lack of positive coping skills.

 - Relapsing in the past.